khloe1425/CyberBookDirectoryAPI/README.md

 # How to run CyberBookDirectoryAPI ?
-1. Go to the directory `CyberResizeImage`
+1. Go to the directory `CyberBookDirectoryAPI`
 2. install packet
 ```
 npm install